 - Limit Systems - If supplied, the list of systems (e.g, zOS, AS/400, AIX, Solaris, WIndows 64-bit, Windows 32-bit, Linux 64-bit, Linux-32 bit) licenses with this restriction are tied to

 - Check-Every - The number of seconds (default 1 hour) between mandatory checks of the license and upload of transaction counts to the server by the client.
-Because the license checking process through the Java API or Command Line Program will ordinarily not contact the license server until this time has passed, this is effectively a grace period during which the client machine may operate offline without Internet connection and not worry about about a rejected license check.
+Because the license checking process through the Java API or CLI will ordinarily not contact the license server until this time has passed, this is effectively a grace period during which the client machine may operate offline without Internet connection and not worry about about a rejected license check.

 - Relax - By default, all restrictions are checked.
 To relax the validation checks, which will result in fewer calls to your customer service organization to "reset" licenses, set relax to validationchecks.